-At Camp David, Trump Outlines Vision On North Korea, Welfare, Immigration for 2018
+At Camp David, Trump Outlines Vision On North Korea, Welfare, Immigration For 2018

 Flanked by congressional Republican leadership and some members of his Cabinet at Camp David Saturday, President Trump vowed to be "very involved" in midterm elections later this year and said he had some "incredible meetings" with Republicans as the party charts its legislative course for 2018.